JuliaPraxis/Naming/guides/IterationAndComprehensions.md

 ## Best Practice

 - Use the pattern
-  - :ok: for professor in faculty
   - :ok: for contractor in keys(contractor_skills)
-  - :x:  for professor in employees
+  - :ok: for professor in professors, for professor in faculty
-  - :x:  for worker in keys(contractor_skills)
+  - :x: for key in keys(contractor_skills)
+  - :x: for (key,val) in zip(professors, departments)

 - Use the templates
   - :ok: for color in colors